PrashantBoraste/Laravel_CRUD_PHPUnit/README.md

     Run Test Case :: >> phpunit --filter test_user_can_read_single_blogpost.

-  4)Test Case :: A user can Update BlogPost
+  4)Test Case :: A user can Update BlogPost	using testcase

    Run Test Case :: >> phpunit --filter test_user_can_update_the_blogpost

-  5)Test Case :: A user can Delete BlogPost
+  5)Test Case :: A user can Delete BlogPost	using testcase

-   Run Test Case :: >> phpunit --filter test_user_can_delete_the_blogpost
+   Run Test Case :: >> phpunit --filter test_user_can_delete_the_blogpost.